coredataengineers/CDE-BOOTCAMP/09_aws_cloud/04-Elastic-Compute-Cloud(EC2)/03-Networking.md

 ## EC2 DNS HOSTNAME
 It's important to know that when you create an `EC2 Instance`, at the end its a `Server` that anyone would have to connect to, either human being or an application.
-But how do we communicate with Servers, we can't use their IP address, its not easy to remember, plus IP Address can change, in that case we give the Server a DNS Hostname that is easy to remember.
+But how do we communicate with Servers, we can't use their IP address, its not easy to remember, plus IP Address can change, in that case we give the Server a `Domain Name` that is easy to remember.

-AWS EC2 instances also give DNS Hostname to instances that you launch, if you have an EC2 instance that you want someone from the internet to reach, they will have a Public DNS hostname, however for instances within your VPC, they all have their Private DNS Hostname.
+AWS `EC2 instances` also give DNS Hostname to instances that you launch, if you have an EC2 instance that you want someone from the internet to reach, they will have a Public DNS hostname, however for instances within your VPC, they all have their Private DNS Hostname.

 Lets see how a DNS Hostname will be for the image we have above
-- Private DNS Hostname: `ip-10.0.0.2.us-west-2.compute.internal`.
+- Private Domain Name: `ip-10.0.0.2.us-west-2.compute.internal`.
-- Public DNS Hostname: `ip-43.39.19.2.us-west-2.compute.internal`.
+- Public Domain Name: `ip-43.39.19.2.us-west-2.compute.internal`.
 So essentially, this above hostnames is what you use to connect to the instance, behind the scenee, the `DNS Hostnames` will be resolved back to their corresponding `IP address`, you don't care about this but AWS will do this.

+See more [HERE](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/understanding-ec2-instance-hostnames-domains.html) regarding the EC2 DNS hostname